-Tessa Thompson’s Valkyrie Will Be The MCU's First LGBTQ Superhero & She's Looking For Her Queen
+Valkyrie Is Officially The MCU's First LGBTQ Superhero & She's Ready To Find Her Queen

 Well, it's about time.
 Better late than never, though.
 After much anticipation and speculation, Marvel Studios president Kevin Feige confirmed to io9 that Tessa Thompson's Valkyrie will be the MCU's first LGBTQ superhero.
 Obviously, this is a pretty big deal — and during a her short appearance at Marvel's massive San Diego Comic-Con panel, Thompson has made it clear that she's not going to waste any time in finding herself a Queen.